RichardOtter/RichardOtter.github.io/SourceTemplate/ST_info_Ancestry.md

 This is the full contents of the Ancestry provided Source Citation.
 Not all collections have this info.
 It is often not very helpful, other times it is crucial.

 Look in the Source tab in the center of the page, (next to the Detail tab).
 The first paragraph is labeled "Source Citation".
 If it exists for the citation being entered, that's what goes in into the SrcCitation field.

+#### Date citation last updated

+FieldName=DateCitation, Type=Date

+Example DateCitation = 2 Jan 2024

+This field contains the date on which this citation record was entered, or last updated in RM.Most importantly, it should reflect the last time that the online data was accessed.

 #### Other Standard citation data